 Here’s a small gallery for your viewing pleasure.

 National software development was basically non existent in the early eighties and even beyond: almost no one wanted to produce and distribute legal titles.
-There was no apparent reason why a publisher should invest to produce a title from a relatively unknown local programmer, when a compilation of pirated software was a safe bet with no serious legal risks involved.
-This meant that Italy ended up basically skipping altogether the so-called “bedroom programmers” of the early 80s, at least on a commercial level.
-The situation changed only in the following years, after the mid 80s when the first software houses started to appear: Lindasoft, Simulmondo, Genias.
+There was no apparent reason why a publisher or producer should risk investing in a title developed from a relatively unknown local programmer, when a compilation of pirated software was a safe bet with no serious legal risks involved.

-On the bright side, piracy was one of the main factors in home computers being a massive success in Italy and, consequently, the less than impressive sales of consoles, whose games commanded outrageous prices all the way through the 90s.
-On the not so bright side, piracy was undoubtedly among the contributing factors for the Italian videogame industry not being able to compete on an European level, since capitals to grow and expand were very limited.
-It is no wonder then that, beside a few names like Milestone, which carved themselves a niche for racing games, no other software houses managed to survive for very long.
+But, as mentioned, this relative bright side came at the cost of sacrificing the entire Italian videogame industry which was never able to compete on an European level.
+Capitals to grow and expand were very limited, since the State was not interested in investing.
+It is no wonder then that, beside a few names like Milestone, which carved themselves a niche for racing games, no other software houses managed to survive beyond the 90s.

 Pirata (Pirate) was a very interesting case in the history of pirate magazines, in that it was actually published by a legitimate software publisher who was desperately trying to get the original software developers to notice the situation and take action.
 They started releasing original games bundled with the magazines, with titles and covers unchanged, just to see how far they could take it before someone would take legal action.